Divine516/LITA_PROJECT_CUSTOMER-DATA/README.md

 # CAPSTONE DATA ANALYSIS PROJECT
 ## TITLE: CUSTOMER DATA
 ### Project Overview
-The Data Analysis project aims to explore and use customer data to idetify trends, patterns, and insights that can drive better business decisions.
-The analysis covers various aspects such as sales performance, customer behaviour, product trends and geographic distribution.
-The goal is to help businesses make data-driven desicions by providing a comprehensive understanding of their sales data.
+The Data Analysis project aims to explore and use customer data to identify trends and patterns in customer subscription to make beter business decisions.
+The analysis covers various aspects such as subscription start, subscription end, subscription type, geographical locations etc. The goal is to help businesses make data-driven desicions by providing a comprehensive understanding of their customer data.

 ### Data Sources
 The primary data sources used is excel worksheet, which is an open-source data.